BuzzKanga/MLZoomcamp-2023-Mid-Term-Project/README.md

 ## Problem Description

 Knowing what is a fair price for a seconhand car is easier when an estimate calculated based on previous car sales is avalailble.

-To calculate the price based on previous card sale can be performed using different machine learning algorithms which can be compared to determine which one provides the most accurate estimate.
+Machine learning can be used to calculate the price based on previous car sales.
+Different machine learning algorithms will be compared to determine which one provides the most accurate estimate.

 ![images/whichcar.png](images/whichcar.png)